circleci/circleci-docs/jekyll/_cci2/orb-author.md

 $ git push origin master
 ```

+For technical reasons, we can not automatically push this code.
-7) Once complete, return to the CLI window and confirm the changes have been pushed.
-The CLI will finish by automatically following the project on CircleCI and generating the first development version fo your orb for testing (a hello-world sample).
+Once complete, return to the CLI window and confirm the changes have been pushed.

+**7)** The CLI will finish by automatically following the project on CircleCI and generating the first development version fo your orb for testing (a hello-world sample).

 You are now ready to push changes to your orb and automatically publish your orb.
 We'll go over deploying changes with semver versioning in the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs) docs.

 ### Writing Your Orb

 Before you begin working on your orb, ensure you are on a non-default branch.
-We typically recommend s tarting your orb on the `alpha` branch.
+We typically recommend starting your orb on the `alpha` branch.

 ```shell
 $ git checkout -b alpha